Mathews2115/AutoDashBackEnd/readme.md

    1. https://github.com/jmscreation/RBPI.uWebSockets.js
    2. run the build script and copy the binary to our node module `cp ./dist/uws_linux_arm_83.node ../AutoDashBackEnd/node_modules/uWebSockets.js/`

-## Setup Can/Vcan Auto interface
-1. Dont forget to make your shell scripts executable `sudo chmod u+rw RPI_system/start_vcan.sh`
-2. For Development mode: `RPI_system/start_vcan.sh`
-3.
-### Simulate CAN in dev on your Mac / Linux
-1. Start the virtual CAN interface: `.RPI_system/start_vcan.sh`
-2. Start playing CAN messages from a captured can log: `canplayer vcan0=can0  -I ./can_dumps/candump-racepack-running.log -li`
-3. Run the server: `npm run test_server`

 ## Simulate CAN in dev on the Pi
 1. Start Dev CAN service `RPI_system/prepare_dev.sh`
    1. see that file to configure what canfile to run